Top 5 3rd Quarter Trades of Ro - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Quality Factor ETF has a price-earnings ratio of 15.18 and a price-book ratio of 4.65.
+In terms of valuation, Global X U.S. Infrastructure Development ETF has a price-earnings ratio of 11.47 and a price-book ratio of 2.53.

-Ronald Blue Trust, Inc. reduced their investment in NAS:IUSV by 481,444 shares.
-The trade had a 0.57% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $68.58.
+Round Table Services, LLC reduced their investment in BATS:EFV by 313,098 shares.
+The trade had a 2.62% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $42.63.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, ISHARES TRUST has a price-earnings ratio of 15.75 and a price-book ratio of 2.36.
+In terms of valuation, iShares MSCI EAFE Value ETF has a price-earnings ratio of 8.32 and a price-book ratio of 0.97.

-During the quarter, Ronald Blue Trust, Inc. bought 87,810 shares of ARCA:VOO for a total holding of 1,041,297.
-The trade had a 0.54% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $363.71.
+Round Table Services, LLC reduced their investment in BATS:IYT by 33,323 shares.
+The trade had a 1.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $225.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.